-The more large hospitals a state boasts, the higher the likelihood of plentiful job openings for nurses.
 Hospitals present an excellent first place for recent graduates to look when seeking experience and opportunities.
 Some students also provide fellowships and internships for students still procuring their licensing.
-Maryland has several large hospitals where students can pursue work, including the two below.
+Maryland boasts several large hospitals where students can pursue work, including the two below.

-- The Johns Hopkins Hospital in Baltimore ranks as the number one hospital in the state of Maryland and third in the United States.
-The hospital employs 10,712 individuals and boasts state-of-the-art facilities such as the Nelson/Harvey building, The Charlotte R. Bloomberg Children's Center, and the Sheikh Zayed Tower.
+- The Johns Hopkins Hospital: Located in Baltimore, Johns Hopkins ranks as the number one hospital in the state of Maryland and third in the U.S. The hospital employs 10,712 individuals and boasts state-of-the-art facilities such as the Nelson/Harvey building, The Charlotte R. Bloomberg Children's Center, and the Sheikh Zayed Tower.

-- The University of Maryland Medical Center in Baltimore provides high-level primary and secondary care, and serves as a referral center for critically ill and injured patients.
+- The University of Maryland Medical Center: Located in Baltimore, this hospital provides high-level primary and secondary care and serves as a referral center for critically ill and injured patients.
 The hospital employs 8,261 individuals, and all attending physicians also work as faculty members at the University of Maryland School of Medicine.

 Additional Nursing Resources in Maryland

-MNA aims to provide a voice and direction for nursing professionals in Maryland.
-Members benefit from networking opportunities such as the annual MNA conference and gain access to MNA publications and continuing education resources.
+- Maryland Nurses Association: MNA aims to provide a voice and direction for nursing professionals in Maryland.
+Members benefit from networking opportunities such as the annual MNA conference and gain access to MNA publications and continuing-education resources.

-Associated with the National Federation of Licensed Practical Nurses, MLPNA unites LPNs working in the state of Maryland.
-The association holds two meetings a year, the annual conference (usually taking place in May) and a member meeting in the fall focusing on national developments in the field.
+- Maryland Licensed Practical Nurses Association, Inc.: Associated with the National Federation of Licensed Practical Nurses, MLPNA unites LPNs working in Maryland.
+The association holds two meetings a year: the annual conference and a member meeting in the fall focusing on national developments in the field.

-MONL's members include nurse leaders, educators, administrators, executives, and officers from the state of Maryland.
+- Maryland Organization of Nurse Leaders: MONL's members include nurse leaders, educators, administrators, executives, and officers from Maryland.
 Members receive access to career-related updates, educational and networking opportunities, and information on legislative developments impacting nursing and healthcare.